A Crash Course on Springtime Auto Accidents

 So, what can you do to protect yourself and the ones that you love as you begin making plans for Spring and Summer vacations AND make the daily drive to and from work, school, the grocery store, your favorite restaurants, and more?

-8 Ways to Avoid a Springtime Auto Accident
+8 Ways To Avoid a Springtime Auto Accident

 1. Buckle Up